we all start here

 the way to pet a cat is similar

-the way to add quality to any type of project is to run over its lines, curves, or exposed surfaces, over and over, de-snarling small tangles as we find them
+the way to add quality to any type of project is to run over its lines, curves, or exposed surfaces, over and over, de-snarling small tangles as we find them. we do not know what we are setting out to fix, we just know we will find things that need fixed and fix them as we go

 working quality into the cracks